trytouca/trytouca/docs/basics/submit.md

 {% endtabs %}

-Notice that we are using Touca `add_result` inside our production code.
+Notice that we are using Touca `check` inside our production code.
 Touca data capturing functions are no-op in the production environment.
 When they are executed by Touca workflow in a test environment, they start capturing values and associating them with the active test case.